Murder of Chester Poage: Elijah Page

-However, Johnson ultimately decided that the horrific nature of Poage's death, combined with Page's active role in it, were too extreme to warrant mercy.
+However, Johnson decided that the horrific nature of Poage's death, combined with Page's active role in it, were too extreme to warrant mercy.
 The South Dakota Supreme Court later summarized Page's active role in the crime.Page began the ordeal by pointing a pistol at Poage, a pistol he had previously stolen from the victim's house.
 Page and Piper rendered the victim helpless by tying him up with a cord--an idea first expressed by Page.
 Page engaged in a discussion concerning how the group would murder Poage.
 Both at the house and at the gulch, Page prevented Poage's escape or opportunity to escape.
 By his own admission, Page was the first to stab the victim.
 In fact, when the other two assailants first expressed reluctance about stabbing Poage, Page apparently had little qualms, saying "Fuck it, I'll do it."
 Page also admitted to a psychologist, Dr. Mark Perrenoud, that [he] did the most physical damage to Poage of any of the three defendants.
 After finally murdering Poage, it was Page who received the victim’s vehicle, the most valuable of the property stolen by the group.

-Likewise, Johnson told Page, "There may have been a follower out there that day, but it wasn't you.
+Likewise, Johnson told Page, "There might have been a follower out there that day, but it wasn't you.
 You and Piper were two of a kind," and that he was a "major participant from the beginning to the end," having been the first aggressor, been the first to stab Poage, and having chasing after him when he tried to run away.
 In addition, Johnson pointed out that not only did Page have many opportunities to end his involvement, he could've easily saved Poage's life, since he was the only one with a gun."By your own admission, the kidnapping and killing of Allan took maybe two hours or more.
 You had lots of chances to change your mind and back out.
 Had you dropped the gun on the floor and headed out the door and ran down the street, I doubt if Piper would have chased you down.
 I doubt if he would have gone through with the plan, knowing that a key witness was now on the loose.
 You had chances to spare Allan's life."